 A CONSERVATION GEM ON THE OKANOGAN RIVER

-On Washington’s Okanogan River, Western Rivers Conservancy is working to buy and conserve the 727-acre McLoughlin Falls Ranch in order to protect two miles of the Okanogan and a key piece of one of the state’s most important wildlife corridors.
+On Washington’s Okanogan River, Western Rivers Conservancy conserved the 727-acre McLoughlin Falls Ranch in order to protect two miles of the Okanogan and a key piece of one of the state’s most important wildlife corridors.

 The Okanogan River originates in Canada’s Okanagan Lake and flows 115 miles through oblong lakes, low rolling hills, expanses of sagebrush and stands of Ponderosa pines, eventually emptying into the Columbia River in north-central Washington.
 Along its banks, fertile agricultural lands fan out for miles and miles, giving rise to productive farms, orchards and vineyards.